Information about Praziquantel

 - It should be taken with food.

 - It can be harmful to an unborn baby.
-Do not take it during pregnancy or breastfeeding.
+Do not take it during pregnancy.
 Use birth control measures to prevent pregnancy while taking Praziquantel.

 - Your doctor may monitor your blood counts and liver function before you start taking this medicine and regularly throughout your treatment.